Travel Vaccines and Advice for Montenegro

 Do I Need a Passport or Visa for Montenegro?

 A visa for Montenegro is not required for stays under 90 days.
-A passport with at least 6 months validity is required.
+A passport must be valid at entry with at least one blank page for entry/exit stamps.

 Montenegro Entry Requirements |